Grief & Loss

 All must take this necessary journey someday.
 Grief hurts, but it need not lead to suffering.
-Suffering is pain without meaning, pain that fails to move to a productive end.
+Suffering is pain without meaning, pain that fails to move to a productive end that involves acceptance.

 When the pain of grief persists without resolution, or when grief undermines your ability to fulfill your responsibilities, it may be time to consider grief counseling.
 Although grief hurts, we can help you move through it rather than getting stuck.

 Most recognize grief as an emotional response, but it really includes all aspects of one’s being.
 It can express itself in physical exhaustion, spiritual confusion, and social dislocation as well.